 - Halle Berry, sexy and strong, sports a flower tat somewhere that only someone special can see- her right butt cheek.

-- Charlize Theron, top model, has a tiny flower tattooed on her top right foot.
+- Charlize Theron, a top model, has a tiny flower tattooed on her top right foot.

 - Heather Locklear, an angelic beauty in her own right, has a rose tattooed on her right ankle.